agnunez/espros/README.md

 $ rostopic pub -1 /car/angle std_msgs/Int16 80  // to adjust to Servo center angle (min:0, max:255)

+CarEspRosServo

+This version accumulate previous functionality plus provides a range distance measurement in centimeters on the orientation given by servo angle.
+Range topic can be received with:

+$ rostopic echo /car/range

 This code is part of a much larger project to build an open source ROS Robot, called Gara

 Have fun,